Roma star Zaniolo suffers ACL knee injury while Italy coach Mancini watches on | Goal.com

-Roma star Zaniolo suffers ACL knee injury while Italy coach Mancini watches on
+Roma star Zaniolo suffers ACL injury while Italy coach Mancini watches on

 Roma has confirmed Nicolo Zaniolo suffered an ACL injury with the midfielder stretchered off in front of Italy coach Roberto Mancini during the 2-1 loss to Juventus on Sunday.